dbkblk/rand_website/pages/features/index.md

 - **New speeds**: If you find a specific era too fast to enjoy it, you might love the new snail speed.
 If you want a quick-game, then try the new blitz speed !
 - **New map scripts**: Several new map scripts have been added, from the inland sea of mediterranea to the smartmap generator.
 Every map will be different !
 - **Multiple production & research**: In case of excedent of production or research, the overflow will be used for the next production or research during the same turn.
-- **Realistic culture spread**: Culture spreads based on the terrain, faster on clearlands and slower over peaks and dense vegetation, with more intermediate cultural levels.
+- **Realistic culture spread**: Culture spreads based on the terrain, faster on clearlands and slower over peaks, deserts and dense vegetation, with more intermediate cultural levels.
 - **Technology diffusion**: Discovered technologies are slowly diffused through borders and commercial routes as soon as more and more civilizations have discovered it.
 - **Great commanders**: Great generals can transform into great commanders to give your nearby army some bonuses on the field.
 - **Barbarian generals**: The strongests barbarian hordes will get great generals trying to terrify theirs neighbours.
 - **Dynamic experience gain**: Units now gain experience relatively to the difficulty of the unit they've fought, making battles more interesting.
 - **Advanced cargo mod**: Modern ships can now carry guided missiles and rockets while modern carriers can carry all the aircrafts except heavy bombers.
 - **Defender retreat**: Defending units with a withdraw chance can eventually retreat backward towards a safe tile.
-- **Fixed borders**: Use forts to generate culture and claim frontier lands or protect your lands with theirs zone of control to force the enemy to siege.
+- **Fixed borders**: Use forts to generate culture and claim frontier lands or protect your lands with theirs zones of control to force the enemy to siege.
 - **Assimilation**: When a city is captured, it retains the personality of the former owner, so his unique unit and building in that city can be build instead of conquerant's own.
-- **Usable mountains**: The discover of "mountaineering" allows to cross mountains, so it can allow crucial strategic moves for early discoverers.
+- **Usable mountains**: The discover of _mountaineering_ allows to cross mountains, so it can allow critical strategic moves for early discoverers.
 - **Medieval guilds**: Guilds are a medieval variant of corporations which can be spread all over the world.
 They add maintenance fees that go on pair with the new guild civic.
 - **Modern corporations**: Modern corporations expand the amount of corporations in the late game, giving new opportinuties to economically overpass your peers.
 - **Caravans**: Use the caravans to transfer merchandizes from growing cities to small cities to help them to grow or make ponctual commerce with your neighbours.
 - **Resource depletion**: As in real world, resources aren't eternal.
 Mineral resources can run dry over exploitation, but probability to discover new ones is increased.
 - **United Nations**: It is possible to play with the United Nations without the need to activate the diplomatic victory option.
-- **Fine-tuned automations**: Many new automations like 'automated patrol' or 'protect borders' avoid to having the need to micro-manage your empire.
+- **Fine-tuned automations**: Many new automations like _automated patrol_ or _protect borders_ avoid to having the need to micro-manage your empire.
 - **Mastery victory**: Mastery victory is the ultimate victory condition.
 Players must survive to the end of time and spread their culture, religion and power over the world.
 - **AIAutoPlay**: Ever wanted to let the AI play your empire ?
 Or wanted to start with a settled empire ?
 Let the AI play for some turns, then take the control back.
 - **Units per tiles**: Tiles can be set to host a limited number of units.
 It creates a whole new strategic dimension to the game. *Unfortunately, this option is unstable under 20units/tile.*